sjsakib/dot-connect/README.md

 yarn start
 ```

-You'll need to have an internet connection to use the app.
+An internet connection is required for the app to work.
 Because it uses a sandbox database instance from [mlab](https://mlab.com/) instead of local installation of Mongo.

 ## Rules of the game